kevin-foreman/pizza-planet/README.md

-# test-app
+# pizza-planet-app
-Test app for configuring MERN stack, and deployment
+App for configuring MERN stack, and deployment
 # Run 'npm install' in client and server directories
 # Navigate to server folder
 # Docker initialize BASH command